Code-Institute-Submissions/milestone1-UserCentric-Band/README.md

 * Feature 5 - **Contact**
 The Contact section is a contact form where the user can get in direct touch to the band for collaboration or any other queries.

-<h5>Features Left to Implement</h5>
+<h4>Features Left to Implement</h4>
 Since this project required only to use html and css, some features lack full functionality.
 In the future, I would like to improve and add further features to this website, such as:

-* An improved merchandise store - I only implemented a sample of what the merchandise store could look like but this could be developed further to include more merchandise and to make purchases on site rather than linking to external stores.
+* An **improved merchandise store** - I only implemented a sample of what the merchandise store could look like but this could be developed further to include more merchandise and to make purchases on site rather than linking to external stores.

-* A News/social media feed Section - As social media is integral to a band's popularity and success, I would like to provide a section with news/pictures/tweets etc from the bands social media feeds.
+* A **News/social media feed section** - As social media is integral to a band's popularity and success, I would like to provide a section with news/pictures/tweets etc from the bands social media feeds.

-* Better design adapted to specific devices: As a challenge to learn more about design, this site could always be improved.
+* **Improved design** adapted to specific devices: As a challenge to learn more about design, this site could always be improved.
 Typography types, sizes and colors as the same applied to backgrounds and other elements are qualities that display in different ways in different devices.
 Also the responsive design and the breakpoints in media queries are always changing with the new devices releases, so yes, this all could be a future implementation to keep in mind.

 <h3>Technologies</h3>